XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Main Features

-TFSA and RRSP available
+TFSA and RRSP (registered accounts) available

 Accepted base currencies